About Unions

 Read MoreIndustrial Action

-About Industrial Action in Australia Industrial action is action taken by a worker to try and improve their wages and conditions.
+Industrial action is action taken by workers to try and improve their wages and conditions.
 Some examples include strike and work-stoppages, go-slows or protests.
-Industrial action has been an important tool for workers throughout history, but currently in Australia there are strict rules around the types of industrial action available to workers and when it can be taken legally.
+Industrial action has been an important tool for workers throughout history, but today in Australia, there are strict rules around the types of industrial action available to workers and when it can be taken legally.
 The best way to improve your wages and conditions and make sure you’re protected is to join your union.
-The Issue The right to strike or withdraw your labour is an internationally recognised...
+The right to strike The right to strike or withdraw your labour is an internationally recognised human right.
+However, under...

 Read More